mischameyer/sample-dotnetcore-webapi/README.md

 # sample-dotnetcore-webapi
-A simple example of a new dotnet-core webapi.
-This sample is based on https://github.com/FabianGosebrink/ASPNETCore-WebAPI-Sample
+A simple example of a dotnet-core webapi.
+This sample works with an in-memory-database and handels the http-actions GET, POST, PUT, DELETE and PATCH.

 # Restore
 dotnet restore